marineb/marineb.github.io/_posts/2016-10-29-class_methods_v_s_instance_methods.markdown

 ---

-## How do they work, what differentiates them technically?

 I'm going to try to explain the difference between **Class Methods** and **Instance Methods** in ruby.

 First let me demonstrate how they can be visually differentiated: